IFCA-Advanced-Computing/frouros/README.md

 ### Concept drift

 As a quick example, we can use the breast cancer dataset to which concept drift it is induced and show the use of a concept drift detector like DDM (Drift Detection Method).
-We can see how concept drift affects the performance, in terms of accuracy.
+We can see how concept drift affects the performance in terms of accuracy.

 ```python
 import numpy as np